 BGL – a Tällt client, incidentally – is best known for the non-dom meerkat oligarchs who (I believe) are the brains behind Comparethemarket.com – the #1 PCW in the UK.

-This acquisition marks the first steps by BGL into the Open Banking market – a sign of their ambition and also a validation that the open data / platform model embodied by open banking tech is a promising one for the future; not just in personal banking but across the full range of financial services.
+This acquisition marks the first steps by BGL into the Open Banking startup – a sign of their ambition and also a validation that the open data / platform model embodied by Open Banking tech startup is a promising one for the future; not just in personal banking but across the full range of financial services.
 We’re thrilled for BGL and have loved being part of their venturing journey so far.

 Scan the market